adaptaware/ragit/README.md

 inserted to vectordb.....: 0
 to insert to vector db...: 0
 total pdf files..........: 2
-pdf missing images.......: 0
+pdf missing markdowns....: 0
-images missing markdowns.: 0
 (RAGit)

 ```

-as we can see we have no more missing images or markdowns.
+as we can see we have no more missing markdowns.
 Still, as we can see
 we need to process the documents and insert them to the vector db which will
 make the RAG collection ready to serve client queries.